 “The rabble rousers will sink the boat of even those for whom they are shouting for.
 They cannot be true Congress workers.
 Let us first win the elections before deciding on the Chief Minister”.

-Kaul Singh Thakur, who was surprise for many congress leaders, later said that the party MLAs would elect their leader and there was no dispute over the issue.
+Kaul Singh Thakur, who surprised for many congress leaders, later said that the party MLAs would elect their leader and there was no dispute over the issue.